Your rights if your landlord is selling

 It's unlikely I will be able to move out by <date on your notice to leave>, because <explain why, for example: I'm having difficulties finding a suitable property / I have found a new home but I cannot move in yet>.

-For this reason, I will have to stay in my home until at least <date>.
+For this reason, I will have to stay in my home for longer.
 I'm asking you to agree that I can stay until I have somewhere to move into.

 As you will be aware, you must get an eviction order from the tribunal before I have to leave.